 Now it’s time to log in

-Most routers have default logins similar to username: admin and password: password, which is why you should always give your router a unique login when you get it.
-Literally, anyone can guess the default combination, especially with resources like Router Passwords, that has a huge list of router default login details from the major manufacturers.
+Most routers have default logins similar to username: admin and password: password, so you should always give your router a unique login when you get it.

 Change some settings up

 Once you’re logged in, it’s time to change some settings to your liking.
 You’ll want to change the default WiFi name and the password to connect to it.

 You’ll also want to change the login details to something unique and possibly enable some security options if your router has built-in security apps.

 You could also set up parental controls and manage any attached devices to ensure you own everything connected to your network.